webo-agency/en/content/1.services/support-and-development.md

 ---
 name: Support & development
 description: Technical support and development of your website / e-commerce.
+meta:
+    title: Technical support and development of websites and online stores
+    description: We provide comprehensive support for websites and online stores.
+From updates, through expansion and programming of dedicated modules and subpages, to security and speed monitoring and response in the event of failure.
 showInNav: true
 draft: false
 public: true